Doruk-Coskun/Doruk-Coskun.github.io/_posts/2019-06-21-acceleration-structures.md

 I have stripe aligned my `StructuredBuffers` by using 32 bytes sized `LinearBVHNode`'s.
 You can check this [article by Evan Hart](https://developer.nvidia.com/content/understanding-structured-buffer-performance) to gain further information about increasing memory access performance of `StructuredBuffers`.

-And finally you can check the results here.
+FPS statistics explains it all.
 I have used the Stanford Bunny in my demo scenes.
 I have decimated polygon count down to 696 polygons using Blender and rendered in 600x600 resolution.

 ![Bunny2](/assets/screen-shots/Bunny2.png)